Why does DNS need additional layers of security?

 Which is better, DoT or DoH?

 This is up for debate.
 From a network security standpoint, DoT is arguably better.
 It gives network administrators the ability to monitor and block DNS queries, which is important for identifying and stopping malicious traffic.
-DoH queries, meanwhile, are hidden in regular HTTPS traffic, meaning they can't easily be blocked without blocking all other HTTPS traffic as well.
+DoH queries, meanwhile, are hidden in regular HTTPS traffic, meaning they cannot easily be blocked without blocking all other HTTPS traffic as well.

 However, from a privacy perspective, DoH is arguably preferable.
 With DoH, DNS queries are hidden within the larger flow of HTTPS traffic.
 This gives network administrators less visibility but provides users with more privacy.